INGEOTEC/regional-spanish-models/docs/README.md

 # Citing

-If you find useful the resources of this site, please cite us:
+If you find these resources useful, please give us a star in the github repository.
+Also, if you use them for research purposes, please consider to cite us:

 _Regionalized models for Spanish language variations based on Twitter._ Eric S. Tellez, Daniela Moctezuma, Sabino Miranda, Mario Graff, and Guillermo Ruiz. [https://arxiv.org/abs/2110.06128](https://arxiv.org/abs/2110.06128).